wahrwolf/cooperative-work-with-git/slides/03-concept.md

 - create a group/mail list for every group
 - create a git repo for every course
 - track work using git (everytime everywhere)

+### Note
+- from here on we will actually do stuff
+- work along with me
+- please ask questions
+- please try things  out!